artbat/bus-stop-test/docs/about.md

 The test is about buses.
 From time to time in London you'll need to catch a bus.
 Some lucky bus stops have live departure boards, but not all do.

-That's where you come in.
-As part of this assessment, we'd like you to build an app to show live a departure board for any bus stop in London.
+That's where you come in - we'd like you to build an app to show live a departure board for any bus stop in London.